adam-lafontaine/CMS/blog/posts/2022/[008][Basic GUI].md

 }
 ```

-On Linux you can use the following commands.
+On Linux, you can use the following commands to compile and run the program.

 ```plaintext
 # compile